 How do I get to the metro?
 Wǒ zěnme qù dìtiě

 I need clean towels: Wǒ xūyào gānjìng de máojīn

 Travel Phrases in Mandarin

 Here are some common Chinese phrases you might need to use for basic travel throughout the country.
 If you’re trying to catch a taxi or pay for a souvenir, these will be extremely helpful.
-Of course, you can always download a translation app to help you out, should you get stuck.
+Of course, you can always download a translation app, such as the Vocre app, available on Google Play for Android or the Apple Store for iOS – to help you out, should you get stuck.

 Where is the bathroom: Xǐshǒujiān zài nǎlǐ? (洗手间在哪里)

 How much?/what is the cost?: Duō shǎo? (多少)